 Edward F.C.
 Young was Jersey City's wealthiest resident, preeminent financial leader, and most influential political power broker at the end of the nineteenth century.
-He has been called the "father of Jersey City business" and was considered one of New Jersey's most powerful figures in banking and manufacturing.
+He has been called the "father of Jersey City business" and was considered one of New Jersey's leading figures in banking and manufacturing.

-After the death of his father, Young moved with his family to Jersey City.
-He was nine years of age at the time and attended Public School No.1 at York Street.
+Young moved with his family to Jersey City after his father's death.
+He was nine years of age at the time and attended Public School No.1 on York Street.
 At age seventeen, he was employed as a clerk by the Hudson County National Bank and became a teller.
 After he joined the Mechanics' and Traders' Bank at One Exchange Place, it was reorganized as the First National Bank of Jersey City in 1865.
 From working as an assistant cashier, Young advanced to be elected bank president in 1879, a position that contributed to his larger business and political roles in Jersey City.

-The breadth of Young’s business, however, did not remove him from Jersey City.
-He managed all his financial affairs from his office in the First National Bank in Jersey City.
-Young considered Jersey City to be his home and did not wish to leave the city responsible for his financial success.
+Young’s expansive business, however, did not remove him from Jersey City.
+He managed all his financial affairs from his office at the First National Bank in Jersey City.
+Young considered Jersey City his home and did not wish to leave the city responsible for his financial success.

 Young partnered his management skills with "Little Bob" Davis, the local Democratic Party boss of Hudson County.
 That established what historian Thomas Fleming called "an unsavory alliance" in the control of Jersey City politics (149-150).
 "With Davis’s help, Young made sure that the Public Service and other corporations got what they wanted—minimum taxes, perpetual franchises, and indifference from the city and county government on such sticky matters as plant safety and right to organize unions" (150).
 According to Lincoln Steffens in his political commentary Upbuilders ". . .
 Davis was the Democratic boss, politically speaking, but . . .
 Young . . . was the business boss who, backing Davis, was the real power" (11).